BYU vs. Utah State NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 61.5 points -- this matchup's point total -- only one time this season.
+- BYU and its opponents have scored at least 61.5 points -- this matchup's over/under -- just one time this season.

-- Utah State has combined with its opponents to score more than 61.5 points in two games this season.
+- Utah State's games have gone over 61.5 points in two opportunities this season.

-- Friday's total is two points higher than the combined 59.5 PPG average of the two teams.
+- The combined points per game average of the two teams, 59.5, is two points fewer than Friday's over/under.

-- These two squads combine to allow 49.1 points per game, 12.4 fewer than this contest's over/under.
+- The 49.1 combined points per game that these two squads have allowed this season are 12.4 fewer than the 61.5 over/under in this contest.

-- The Cougars and their opponents score an average of 52.4 points per game, 9.1 fewer than Friday's total.
+- Cougars games have an average total of 52.4 points this season, 9.1 fewer than Friday's over/under.

-- In 2021, games involving the Aggies have averaged a total of 60.5 points, one fewer than this game's set over/under.
+- The 61.5 total in this game is one point above the 60.5 average total in Aggies games this season.

 BYU Stats and Trends

-- Thus far this year BYU has two wins against the spread.
+- BYU has two wins against the spread in four games this year.

 - Find the latest spread and moneyline odds for BYU at SISportsbook.